 The Center for Global Engagement provides an international student orientation prior to the new student orientation as well as ongoing academic, cultural, and immigration support for the duration of program at Gonzaga University.

 Campus Security & Public Safety

 Campus Security and Public Safety (CSPS) facilitates the safety and security of students, staff, faculty, visitors and the property of the University.
-The department is open 24 hours a day, 365 days a year.
+The department operates 24 hours a day, 365 days a year.
 Officers make regular checks of all university buildings and grounds with an emphasis on the residence halls and areas where students gather.
-Other services provided from this office are: safe escorts from location to location (on campus), jump starts, alarm checks, and suspicious activity investigations.
+Other services provided from this Department are: Emergency Communications, Emergency Preparedness, Crime Prevention and Education, Behavioral Threat Assessment, Parking, safe escorts from location to location (on campus), jump starts, alarm checks, and suspicious activity investigations.
 CSPS works closely with the Spokane Police Department to coordinate criminal investigations and for requests of police services outside the authority of this department.
 They also work collaboratively with all local law enforcement and emergency service providers.
 To contact CSPS dial (509) 313-2222.